mukhtar-github/Complete-Node.js-Course/5-Express- Advanced Topics/Express- Advanced.md

 });
 ```

 So now, let's start the application again, and head over to *localhost:3000*.
 Look, we get our HTML markup.
-We can verify that by looking at the source of the page
+We can verify that by looking at the source of the page, what you see here is our *Pug* template converted to standard HTML.
+So we have *html*, *head*, *title* of which it's value is inserted dynamically at runtime.

 ```html
 <html>